Challenge Cup first round draw made

 British Army, who made it to round four in 2020 before a rejig because of Covid-19, play Orrell St James.

-Scottish representatives Edinburgh host York, while Ireland's Galway Tribesmen welcome Pilkington Recs and Bridgend of Wales take on the Royal Navy.
+Scottish representatives Edinburgh host York, while Ireland's Galway Tribesmen go to Pilkington Recs and Bridgend of Wales take on the Royal Navy.

 Ties will take place on the weekend of 15 and 16 January.